Data augmentation instead of explicit regularization: Theoretical insights

-is the empirical Rademacher complexity, defined with respect to a particular set of data samples $S = (x_{i}, ..., x_{n})$.
-Then, in the case of binary classification and the class of linear separators, the generalization error of a hypothesis, $\hat{\epsilon}_{S}(h)$, can be bounded using the Rademacher complexity:
+is the empirical Rademacher complexity, defined with respect to a specific set of $N$ data samples.
+Then, in the case of binary classification and the class of linear separators, the generalization error of a hypothesis, $\hat{\epsilon}_{N}(h)$, can be bounded using the Rademacher complexity:

 with probability $1 - \delta$.
-Tighter bounds for some model classes, such as fully connected neural networks, can be obtained \citep{bartlett2002rademacher}, but it is not trivial to formally analyze the influence on generalization of specific architectures or techniques.
+Tighter bounds for some model classes, such as fully connected neural networks, can be obtained \cite{bartlett2002rademacher}, but it is not trivial to formally analyze the influence on generalization of specific architectures or techniques.
+Nonetheless, we can use these theoretical insights to discuss the differences between weight decay, dropout and data augmentation.

-Nonetheless, we can use these theoretical insights to discuss the differences between explicit regularization---particularly weight decay and dropout---and implicit regularization---particularly data augmentation.
-A direct but very relevant conclusion from the analysis of any generalization bound is the strong dependence on the number of training examples $n$.
-Increasing $n$ drastically improves the generalization guarantees, as reflected by the second term in RHS of Equation~\ref{eq:genbound} and the dependence of the Rademacher complexity (LHS) on the sample size as well.
-Data augmentation exploits prior knowledge of the data domain $D$ to create new examples and its impact on generalization is related to an increment in $n$, since stochastic data augmentation can generate virtually infinite different samples.
-Admittedly, the augmented samples are not independent identically distributed and thus, the effective increment of samples does not strictly correspond to an increment in $n$.
-This is why formally analyzing the impact of data augmentation on generalization is hard and out of the scope of this paper.
+First, a straightforward yet very relevant conclusion from the analysis of any generalization bound is the strong dependence on the number of training examples $N$.
+Increasing $N$ drastically improves the generalization guarantees, as reflected by the second term in the right hand side of Equation~\ref{eq:daugreg-genbound} and by the dependence of the Rademacher complexity (Equation~\ref{eq:daugreg-rademacher}) on the sample size too.
+In most analyses, the number of examples is consider a given constant---for instance, the size of a benchmark data set---over which we have no control.
+However, \textit{perceptually plausible}\footnote{In this work, we consider exclusively \textit{perceptually plausible} image data augmentation, which we define as the transformations that preserve the properties of the perceived visual world of humans as well as, in the case of image object recognition, the object class.
+Other types of transformations in which perceptual plausibility is not preserved have been successfully used in computer vision.
+One popular example is \textit{mixup} \cite{zhang2017mixup}, which performs the weighted average of the pixels of two images---and their labels.
+Another example is data augmentation in feature space \cite{devries2017daugfeatspace}} data augmentation exploits prior knowledge about the data domain and aspects of visual perception---in the case of image object recognition---to create new examples and its impact on generalization is related to an increment in $N$, as stochastic data augmentation can generate virtually infinite different samples.
+Admittedly, the augmented samples are not independent and identically distributed and thus, the effective increment of samples does not strictly correspond to the increment in $N$.
+This is why formally analyzing the impact of data augmentation on generalization is complex and currently an open question.
+Recent studies have made progress in this direction by analyzing the effect of simple data transformations on generalization from a theoretical point of view \cite{chen2019invariance, rajput2019daug}.